Estimote/Android-Fleet-Management-SDK/README.md

 ## Overview ##

-The Estimote SDK for Android is a library that allows interaction with Estimote beacons.
+The Estimote SDK for Android is a library that allows interaction with [Estimote beacons & stickers](http://estimote.com/#jump-to-products).
 The SDK system requirements are Android 4.3 or above and Bluetooth Low Energy.

 It allows for:
 - beacon ranging (scans beacons and optionally filters them by their properties)
 - beacon monitoring (monitors regions for those devices that have entered/exited a region)
+- nearables (aka stickers) discovery
 - beacon characteristic reading and writing (proximity UUID, major & minor values, broadcasting power, advertising interval), see [BeaconConnection] (http://estimote.github.io/Android-SDK/JavaDocs/com/estimote/sdk/connection/BeaconConnection.html) class and [demos](https://github.com/Estimote/Android-SDK/tree/master/Demos) in the SDK

 Learn more: